 Back in the good ol’ days of SEO, it was relatively easy to spawn off a few dozen articles on an article directory site and get a nice SEO kickback.
 Today, not so much.

-I recommend that companies whose link profile is bloated with such links go into the article directory itself and remove the links.
+We recommend that companies whose link profile is bloated with such links go into the article directory itself and remove the links.

 So, how do you get a good link profile?
 Now that you understand the features of a great inbound link profile, you should have a better idea of what strategy to employ to acquire links.